sjsafranek/blogengine/content/characters/tinybones.md

 Jesper was taken aback.
 It had been so long since anyone had talked to him.
 This strange gnome didn't seem to mind his lack of skin or freakish nature.

-Knowing that the road ahead could be dangerous for the young gnome, Jesper offered to guide Eli to Waterdeep.
-"Bandits sometimes patrol the Trade way, little one.
+Knowing that the road ahead could be dangerous for the young gnome, Jesper offered to guide [Eli](/characters/eli-blackwell) to Waterdeep.
+"Bandits sometimes patrol the Trade Way, little one.
 I offer you my service.
 I shall guide you to Waterdeep.
-The bandits tend to leave me alone.
-As you could presume from my particular physical appearance."
+As you could presume from my particular physical appearance the bandits tend to leave me alone."